Open-Technology-Foundation/seculardharma/README.md

 ### Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.
 Areas of particular interest:
+- Additional source material for inclusion in data set
 - Additional language models and AI integrations
 - Enhanced search algorithms and relevance tuning
 - New content generation templates and styles